nthacker/Azure-Databricks-Labs/README.md

 3.If you extract the ZIP file, you will see the different lab notebooks.
 All the notebooks are of type .dbc, which stands for Databricks Archive.

-4.Next step is to import these files into our Databricks workspace.

-## Step 3:

-### Import our labs into Databricks Workspace.
+## Step 3: Import the Notebooks into the Azure Databricks Workspace.

 1.Click the Workspace button![GitHub Logo](https://i.ibb.co/zrpPNZc/DataPic.png) or the Home button ![GitHub Logo](https://i.ibb.co/zNtqM9g/Datapic2.png) in the sidebar.
 Do one of the following: